OverrideInc/IAgro-Beifong/README.md

 ```
 $ cp .env.example .env
+$ cp .env.example .env.development
 ```

-Edit the `.env` file with the right values.
-Make sure this file is in the root of the project.
+Edit the `.env` and `.env.development` file with the right values.
+Make sure these files are in the root of the project.
+Both files should have the same content.

 Ensure that you have the right DB connection values: